ColasNahaboo/mailpixtracker/README.md

 Note that by default, mailpixtracker will create some files and a directory (all starting by the same name as the script itself) in the installation directory.
 You can change this via the `dir` config variable.

-If you want to implement access control to the script in your server, be aware that access to the `pix/NN` sub-urlshould always be enabled for all, e.g. access to `https://my.server.org/cgi-bin/mailpixtracker` may be restricted, but all accesses to `https://my.server.org/cgi-bin/mailpixtracker/pix/NN` should be allowed.
+If you want to implement access control to the script in your server, be aware that access to the `pix/NN` sub-urlshould always be enabled for all.<br>
+E.g. access to `https://my.server.org/cgi-bin/mailpixtracker` may be restricted, but all accesses to `https://my.server.org/cgi-bin/mailpixtracker/pix/NN` should be allowed.

-If you want to allow other users to use your mailpixtracker installation, I recommend generating a unique name for the script for them to use by creating a symbolic link to your mailpixtracker file, so you can remove their access simply by removing the symbolic link and associated files. `pwgen` is a handy utility to generate unique names.
+If you want to allow other users to use your mailpixtracker installation, I recommend generating a unique name for the script for them to use by creating a symbolic link to your mailpixtracker file, so you can remove their access simply by removing the symbolic link and associated files. `pwgen` is a handy utility to generate unique names.<br>
-E.g: `cd /my-server-cgi-directory; ln -s a-name-hard-to-guess ciefahnaiteiQu6a` Thus you can tell them to use `https://my.server.org/cgi-bin/ciefahnaiteiQu6a` And to remove their access: `rm /my-server-cgi-directory/ciefahnaiteiQu6a*`
+E.g: `cd /my-server-cgi-directory; ln -s a-name-hard-to-guess ciefahnaiteiQu6a`<br>
+Thus you can tell them to use `https://my.server.org/cgi-bin/ciefahnaiteiQu6a`<br>
+And to remove their access: `rm /my-server-cgi-directory/ciefahnaiteiQu6a*`

 ## License: GPL V3 (c) 2025 Colas Nahaboo